 Although you can get your child’s equipment at any place of your choosing, Dick’s Sporting Goods usually has some good package deals for youth soccer.
 In the past, they offered promotions where you can get a soccer package that includes a pair of cleats, shin guards, and a soccer ball for about $40.
 There may be some upcoming discounts closer to the start of Fall Soccer in Connecticut, so stay tuned to the website and your email for information from ESA on this.

-Prior to the first session stating we will provide a Map of Mark Twain Fields showing where the fields will be located and where you should plan to park.
+Prior to the first session stating we will provide a map and outline parking areas.
+Again it all depends on the location of the program this Fall.
+The map will show where the fields will be located and where you should plan to park.

 If the friend is of the same age, we will do our best to accommodate the request.
 Please send any friend requests to: firstname.lastname@example.org

 We still play soccer if it is cold or there is light rain.
 If there is severe weather, lightning, or the fields aren’t playable then we will not be playing soccer outside.
 If the weather is questionable, we aim to send an e-mail no later 7:30 am on Saturday morning to each family with a notification.